Will the Wizards cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Wizards Betting Records & Stats

-- Washington has played three games this season that have gone over 239.5 combined points scored.
+- Washington's games this season have gone over this contest's total of 241.5 points four times.

-- Washington's games this year have had a 245.8-point total on average, 6.3 more points than this matchup's over/under.
+- Washington has an average point total of 246.1 in its contests this year, 4.6 more points than this matchup's over/under.

-- The Wizards have been posted as the underdog five times this season but have yet walk away from any of those games with an upset.
+- This is the first time Washington will play as a favorite this season.

-- Washington has not won as an underdog of +145 or more on the moneyline this season in five games with those odds or longer.
+- Washington has not entered a game this season with shorter moneyline odds than -125.

-- Washington has an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.
+- The bookmakers' moneyline implies a 55.6% chance of a victory for the Wizards.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!